cs50nestm/cs50labs/variables/README.md

 This declares the variable `age` as an integer, meaning it can only hold whole numbers.

-If you try to use a variable before you declare it, you will generate an error when you try to compile your program.
+If we use a variable before declaring it, we'll generate an error when we try to compile our program.

 {% next %}